mightycow/uberdemotools/README.md

 What's in the project?
 ----------------------

 The project is currently comprised of 3 parts:
 1. A shared library, UDT_DLL, with a C interface, written in C++.
-Supported OSes: Windows, Linux.
+Supported OSes: Windows, Linux
 2. A set of command-line tools, UDT_cutter and UDT_splitter, written in C++.
-Supported OSes: Windows, Linux.
+Supported OSes: Windows, Linux
 3. A GUI application, UDT_GUI, written in C#.
-Supported OSes: Windows only (requires the .NET Framework).
+Supported OSes: Windows only (requires the .NET Framework)

 Overview of the binaries